cxsquared/portfolio-v3/src/pages/tutorials/making-a-basic-fmod-audio-engine-in-c/index.md

     auto tFoundIt = sgpImplementation->mSounds.find(strSoundName);
     if (tFoundIt == sgpImplementation->mSounds.end())
         return;

     CAudioEngine::ErrorCheck(tFoundIt->second->release());
     sgpImplementation->mSounds.erase(tFoundIt);
 }

 ```

-Now we come to the largest function we have which is **PlaySounds**.
+Now we come to the largest function we have which is `cpp±PlaySounds`.
 Even though it's a little large it's actually quite simple.
 We first see if we have that sound in our sound map.
 If not we then load it.
 If we still can't find it then that means something went wrong and we can't play the sound.
 If we found the sound just fine then we create a new channel to house the sound and tell the sound to play, but we start the sound paused.
 This is so we don't get a pop in the audio when we set parameters.
 If the channel was set right then we update all the possible parameters like volume and position and then unpause the sound.
 And finally we return the channel id encase we refer to it later.

 ```cpp